Gurara, Nigeria

 Gurara is a Local Government Area in Niger State, Nigeria, adjoining the Federal Capital Territory.
 Its headquarters are in the town of Gawu.

-Major inhabitants are the Gwari people.
+Major inhabitants are the Gwari people and Bassa people.
 The Gurara Waterfalls is found here.

 It has an area of 954 km^{2} and a population of 90,974 at the 2006 census.

 The postal code of the area is 910.

+Climate

+Gurara experiences semi-arid weather.
+Trees don't grow here because of the drought, and the climate is warm to scorching all year.
+With grasses and occasionally bushes, it is primarily made of sand.
+Gurara experiences 68°F average yearly temperatures and 76" of annual precipitation.
+With an average humidity of 33% and a UV-index of 7, it is dry for 291 days out of the year.